awsdocs/amazon-ecs-developer-guide/doc_source/service_definition_parameters.md

 + If a task has an essential container with a health check defined, the service scheduler will wait for both the task to reach a healthy status and the load balancer target group health check to return a healthy status before counting the task towards the minimum healthy percent total\.
 The default value for a replica service for `minimumHealthyPercent` is 100%\.
 The default `minimumHealthyPercent` value for a service using the `DAEMON` service schedule is 0% for the AWS CLI, the AWS SDKs, and the APIs and 50% for the AWS Management Console\.
 The minimum number of healthy tasks during a deployment is the `desiredCount` multiplied by the `minimumHealthyPercent`/100, rounded up to the nearest integer value\.
-If a service is using either the blue/green \(`CODE_DEPLOY`\) or `EXTERNAL` deployment types and tasks that use the EC2 launch type, the **minimum healthy percent** value is set to the default value and is used to define the lower limit on the number of the tasks in the service that remain in the `RUNNING` state while the container instances are in the `DRAINING` state\.
-If the tasks in the service use the Fargate launch type, the minimum healthy percent value is not used, although it is returned when describing your service\.
+If a service is using either the blue/green \(`CODE_DEPLOY`\) or `EXTERNAL` deployment types and is running tasks that use the EC2 launch type, the **minimum healthy percent** value is set to the default value and is used to define the lower limit on the number of the tasks in the service that remain in the `RUNNING` state while the container instances are in the `DRAINING` state\.
+If a service is using either the blue/green \(`CODE_DEPLOY`\) or `EXTERNAL` deployment types and is running tasks that use the Fargate launch type, the minimum healthy percent value is not used, although it is returned when describing your service\.

 ## Deployment controller<a name="sd-deploymentcontroller"></a>

 `deploymentController`
 Type: Object
 Required: No
 The deployment controller to use for the service\.
-If no deploymenet controller is specified, the `ECS` controller is used\.
+If no deployment controller is specified, the `ECS` controller is used\.
 For more information, see [Amazon ECS Deployment types](deployment-types.md)\.
 `type`
 Type: String
 Valid values: `ECS` \| `CODE_DEPLOY` \| `EXTERNAL`